Nintendo Entertainment System models: Famicom Titler

 Although relatively obscure at the time of its release, the console has recently seen increased interest from fans, hackers/modders, and collectors on the secondary market.
-Apart from historical interest in the system, collectors are highly interested in the improved picture quality resulting from its internal RGB video generation, a feature shared only with the Nintendo VS. System and PlayChoice-10 arcade systems; the Famicom Titler is recognized by collectors as a practical way to obtain such a system appropriate for modern television sets.
+Apart from historical interest in the system, collectors are highly interested in the improved picture quality resulting from its internal RGB video generation, a feature shared only with the Nintendo VS. System and PlayChoice-10 arcade systems and Sharp C1 television combo; the Famicom Titler is recognized by collectors as a practical way to obtain such a system appropriate for modern television sets.
 The console is also popular within the modding community due to its ease of modification in outputting a true RGB signal.